-References to the DOJ Grants Financial Guide are to the DOJ Grants Financial Guide as posted on the OJP website (currently, the "DOJ Grants Financial Guide, available at https://ojp.gov/financialguide/DOJ/pdfs/DOJ_FinancialGuide.pdf) including any updated version that may be posted during the period of performance.
-The Grantee agrees to comply with the Department of Justice Grants Financial Guide
+References to the DOJ Grants Financial Guide are to the DOJ Grants Financial Guide as posted on the OJP website (currently, the "DOJ Grants Financial Guide" available at https://ojp.gov/financialguide/DOJ/index.htm), including any updated version that may be posted during the period of performance.
+The recipient agrees to comply with the DOJ Grants Financial Guide.